Guadalajara is the city that doesn't need Mexico City's approval and hasn't for a while — it just needed you to notice.

 For accommodation, Hotel Demetria on Avenida La Paz puts you in the heart of everything with a rooftop pool that earns its keep.
 If you're splurging, Casa Fayette in Colonia Americana is the most romantic address in the city — the restored mansion setting makes even a quiet breakfast feel like a scene from a film.
 One honest note: the most intimate public moments are best saved for the LGBTQ+ corridor.
 Step into more residential streets or tourist-heavy areas like the Centro Histórico near the Cathedral, and the cultural temperature drops a few degrees.
 It's not hostile — it's just conservative in the way a deeply Catholic city sometimes is.
 Read the street and you'll be fine.

-For a genuinely memorable day out together, the day trip to Ajijic on Lago de Chapala — 45 minutes south by shared taxi — delivers lakeside calm, gallery-hopping, and an unexpectedly queer-friendly expat town that feels nothing like the rest of Jalisco.
+For a genuinely memorable day out together, the day trip to Ajijic on Lago de Chapala — 45 minutes south by shared taxi — delivers lakeside calm, gallery-hopping, and an unexpectedly welcoming expat town that feels nothing like the rest of Jalisco.
 Come back in time for the late-night Chapultepec scene and you'll have done a full Guadalajara day right.

 Mexico's federal and Jalisco state legal framework recognizes same-sex marriage and adoption, which means LGBTQ+ families aren't navigating legal ambiguity the way you might in other Mexican states.
 That's a meaningful baseline.
 In practice, Guadalajara is a large, cosmopolitan city with good infrastructure for families — strollers are manageable in Colonia Americana and the Centro Histórico, kid menus exist, and the city's sprawl means you'll be using Uber rather than walking everywhere anyway.
 The Instituto Cultural Cabañas is an excellent family stop: the UNESCO-designated building is visually stunning, the Orozco murals are genuinely spectacular, and kids old enough to register scale will remember the ceiling fresco.
 Admission runs MXN 70–100.